 - Presentations: For creating and presenting slides (similar to Microsoft PowerPoint slideshows)

 - Drawings: For creating simple vector graphics or diagrams

 There are several reasons many people find Google Docs useful.
 You can access it anywhere, and it's easy to share and collaborate on documents.
 Google Docs lets you decide exactly who you want to see your files by offering three sharing settings.
 You can choose to:

 - Keep a doc private

 - Share it with a few people

-You can also customize these settings to allow others to edit your doc.
-This can be extremely useful if you're working on a doc with a group of people.
+You can also customize these settings to allow others to edit your document.
+This can be extremely useful if you're working on a file with a group of people.
 Instead of sending multiple versions of a document back and forth as you each make edits, you will all be able to make comments and edit the same file in real time.